 Dog owners with a responsible dog owner (RDO) status are eligible for a reduced rate.

-When you receive a registration reminder, please check that your details and those of your dogs are correct.
+When you receive your registration reminder, please check that both your details and your dog’s details are correct.

-If any details are incorrect please update us before making payment:
+If any details need to be updated, please do this before making payment.

 All credit/debit card payments are processed, managed and completed by a secured and trusted third-party vendor, Windcave.
-Windcave is compliant with PCI DSS (Payment Card Industry Data Security Standards) and subject to the Privacy Act 2020, and evidence of compliance is available on the Windcave website(external link).
+Windcave is compliant with PCI DSS (Payment Card Industry Data Security Standards) and subject to the Privacy Act 2020 – evidence of compliance is available on the Windcave website(external link).

-Dog control activities in Christchurch are funded totally from dog registration and other dog licence fees.
+Dog control activities in Christchurch are funded entirely from dog registration and other dog licence fees.

 The services include the investigation, monitoring and resolution of dog nuisance complaints and assisting communities to be safe from dog-related risks or nuisance e.g. dangerous, aggressive, wandering and barking dogs.

-For free microchipping, dogs must reside in Christchurch and be registered with the Christchurch City Council.
-This free service takes place on Wednesdays from 11am to 12noon at the dog shelter, 10 Metro Place, Bromley – not including public holidays.
+We provide free microchipping for all dogs living in Christchurch that are registered with the Christchurch City Council.
+This free service takes place on Wednesdays from 11am to noon at the dog shelter, 10 Metro Place, Bromley – not including public holidays.

-In conjunction with the Council Parks department, development of new parks and the review of the existing dog parks and exercise areas, throughout the city.
+In conjunction with the Council Parks department, we work on the development of new parks and the review of the existing dog parks and exercise areas, throughout the city.

-Patrols and enforcement of dog law (Dog Control Act 1996) and current Council Dog Control bylaw for dogs in public places, and to assist with the safety of people and animals around leashed, prohibited, beach and wildlife areas.
+We run patrols and provide enforcement of the Dog Control Act 1996 and the Council's Dog Control Bylaw for dogs in public places.
+We also assist with the safety of people and animals around leashed, prohibited, beach and wildlife areas.